gifters-studios/SchoolTools/README.md

 # SchoolTools
 ### By Nerdiest
 #### _Because personalization shouldn't be blocked_
+> Note: You are currently viewing the testing branch.
+Expect bugs if ran!
 ## About

 SchoolTools is an app built in PowerShell aiming to allow the user to change between light and dark mode, as well as change the wallpaper.